 Google AdWords is not much of a secret for lawyers and law firms these days.
-Many lawyers and law firms use Google AdWords as a way to generate leads for their law firm.
+Many lawyers and law firms use it as a way to generate leads for their law firm.
 But what is the cost of Google Adwords?

-Take a personal injury in a particular geographic area who is running Google AdWords.
+Take a personal injury in a particular geographic area that is running Google AdWords.
 When individuals search for a “personal injury lawyer” in their designated area, their advertisements show up.
-Of course, there are nuances in terms of how this campaigns are setup in terms of the keywords.
+Of course, there are nuances in terms of how these campaigns are set up in terms of the keywords.

-Lawyers and law firm can select to set their keywords on broad, phrase or exact search.
-Depending on how this is setup, the advertisements might show up more or less frequently.
+Lawyers and law firms can select to set their keywords on the broad, phrase, or exact search.
+Depending on how this is set up, the advertisements might show up more or less frequently.
 Law firms can also include negative keywords, which are words they do not wish to show up for when people search.

-Most law firms also use a marketing entity to setup and run their Google AdWords campaign because the complexities involved in setting a campaign might be too much for a lawyer or law firm to handle or keep up with.
+Most law firms also use a marketing entity to set up and run their Google AdWords campaign because the complexities involved in setting a campaign might be too much for a lawyer or law firm to handle or keep up with.
 Of course, companies will run your pay-per-click advertising are going to charge a significant fee for doing so.
-You could try to run it yourself, but if you do not know what you are doing, you can burn through a lot of money quick.
+You could try to run it yourself, but if you do not know what you are doing, the cost of Google Adwords can get run up quickly.

-There are also other campaigns that can be setup through Google AdWords.
+Other campaigns can be set up through Google AdWords.
 For example, there are display advertisements that can be run as individuals are reading other content online (online billboards).
 There are also video campaigns that can be run on YouTube or while individuals are searching (online television advertisements).

 No matter the circumstances, the cost of running Google AdWords is going up considerably.
 According to one source, the average cost per click in 2005 was $0.38 per click.
 But as of 2016, that number has jumped to $2.14 per click.
 In other words, the cost of a single click has gone up approximately six times over the last eleven years.
 If you track the data, there is no reason to believe it will stop.
 Of course, for lawyers, the cost of a single click is usually considerably higher than the average of many other industries.
 Single clicks can cost as much as $20 to $30 or even more.

 Many lawyers and law firms might have seen lawyers and law firms experiencing significant growth with pay-per-click advertising when the cost of a click was way down.
-They might have been doing billboard, phone book or other advertising time (while some other firm was doing pay-per-click and doing much better) and might conclude that it’s time that they get in on pay-per-click advertising themselves.
+They might have been doing billboards, phone books, or other advertising time (while some other firm was doing pay-per-click and doing much better) and might conclude that it’s time that they get in on pay-per-click advertising themselves.